ava-labs/avalanche-starter-kit/src/8-erc20-to-erc20-token-bridge/_INSTRUCTIONS.md

 --constructor-args "(${TELEPORTER_REGISTRY_SUBNET}, ${FUNDED_ADDRESS}, ${C_CHAIN_BLOCKCHAIN_ID_HEX}, ${ERC20_HUB_BRIDGE_C_CHAIN})" "TOK" "TOK" 18
 ```

-Note the address the source contract was "Deployed to".
+Note the address the spoke contract was "Deployed to".

 export ERC20_TOKEN_SPOKE_SUBNET=<"Deployed to" address>

-## Register Destination Bridge with Source Bridge
+## Register Spoke Bridge with Hub Bridge

-After deploying the bridge contracts, you'll need to register the destination bridge by sending a dummy message using the `registerWithHub` method.
-This message includes details which inform the source bridge about your destination blockchain and bridge settings, eg. `initialReserveImbalance`.
+After deploying the bridge contracts, you'll need to register the spoke bridge by sending a dummy message using the `registerWithHub` method.
+This message includes details which inform the Hub Bridge about your destination blockchain and bridge settings, eg. `initialReserveImbalance`.

 ```bash
 cast send --rpc-url mysubnet --private-key $PK $ERC20_TOKEN_SPOKE_SUBNET "registerWithHub((address, uint256))" "(0x0000000000000000000000000000000000000000, 0)"
 ```

-### Approve tokens for the Source bridge contract
+### Approve tokens for the Hub Bridge contract

 You can increase/decrease the numbers here as per your requirements.
 (All values are mentioned in wei)